Location and directions

 The Quaker Meeting House is centrally located at 1 Whiteheads Lane, which is just off Silver Street in Bradford on Avon, our postcode is BA15 1JU.
 For detailed directions and public transport information please scroll down this page.
 Download printable version of the map below (PDF, 1.5MB).

 Bradford on Avon is a regular stop for most trains running between Bristol/Bath and Westbury, served by 2-3 trains per hour in each direction during most of the week.
-For timetables and more information see the Great Western Railway website or the South Western Railway website.
+For timetables and more information see the Great Western Railway website.
 The Quaker Meeting House is a 5-10 minute walk from the rail station.

 To walk to the Meeting House, head straight out of the station up to the main road, which is St Margaret's Street.
 Turn left and follow the road over the Town Bridge.
 At the mini-roundabout immediately after the bridge, walk straight(ish) into Silver Street.
 Walk uphill and turn left at the Bunch of Grapes pub into Whiteheads Lane.
 The Meeting House is on the left.
 Walk onto the car park where you will find the main entrance.
 Level access is to the right side of the building.